-Canine eACTH
+Canine eACTH Testing

 A definitive diagnosis of adrenal disease in canines currently relies on comparing serum cortisol levels at baseline to levels post-dynamic adrenal testing.
-An ACTH-stimulation test is used to diagnose hypoadrenocorticism, but cannot differentiate between primary and secondary origins of the disease.
+An ACTH-stimulation test is used to diagnose hypoadrenocorticism but cannot differentiate between primary and secondary origins of the disease.
 A low-dose dexamethasone suppression test (LDDST) is the test of choice to diagnose hyperadrenocorticism.
 However, this test cannot always differentiate between PDH and ADH.
-Measurement of eACTH is considered the most accurate standalone test for differentiating the root cause of both hyperadrenocorticism and hypoadrenocorticism in dogs.1
+Measurement of eACTH is considered the most accurate standalone test for differentiating the root cause of both hyperadrenocorticism and hypoadrenocorticism in dogs.

 ACTH-stimulation testing is considered the gold standard for diagnosis of hypoadrenocorticism.
 Cortisol-to-ACTH ratio (CAR) has been suggested as an alternative to ACTH stimulation in the diagnosis of hypoadrenocorticism.
-Studies have shown that dogs with hypoadrenocorticism had a significantly lower CAR than either normal dogs or dogs with diseases that mimic hypoadrenocorticism.^{2,3,4} Endogenous ACTH is also recommended for etiologic differentiation in dogs with confirmed hypoadrenocorticism and normal electrolyte concentrations.5
+Studies have shown that dogs with hypoadrenocorticism had a significantly lower CAR than either normal dogs or dogs with diseases that mimic hypoadrenocorticism.
+Endogenous ACTH is also recommended for etiologic differentiation in dogs with confirmed hypoadrenocorticism and normal electrolyte concentrations.

-Both a radioimmunoassay and a chemiluminescent assay performed at reference laboratories have been validated for measurement of plasma ACTH in dogs.6 However, eACTH is very labile and requires adherence to strict guidelines for sample preparation and shipment to a reference lab with any degree of mishandling potentially leading to erroneous values.^{1.5} Aprotinin, a protease inhibitor, can be added to prevent eACTH degradation,7 however it introduces an artificial decrease with certain assays and therefore is not recommended.^{1.6}
+Both a radioimmunoassay and a chemiluminescent assay performed at reference laboratories have been validated for measurement of plasma eACTH in dogs.
+However, eACTH is very labile and requires adherence to strict guidelines for sample preparation and shipment to a reference lab with any degree of mishandling potentially leading to erroneous values.
+Aprotinin, a protease inhibitor, can be added to prevent eACTH degradation, however it introduces an artificial decrease with certain assays and therefore is not recommended.

-• There is a clear need for accurate, reliable quantification of eACTH at the POC.
+There is a clear need for accurate, reliable quantification of eACTH at the POC.

-TRUFORMA® Platform
+TRUFORMA Platform

-The TRUFORMA[®] platform uses BAW sensor technology to provide a non-optical and fluorescence-free detection system for diagnostic use at the POC in clinics.
-BAW technology is extremely reliable and precise, and has been well tested in products across industries such as telecommunications and aerospace.
-Functionalized BAW biosensors consist of multiple resonators, each composed of a piezoelectric material subjected to an electrical field.
-The resonators can be coated with detection reagents, such as antibodies and nucleic acids, for immunoassay and molecular testing.
-Whereas current enzyme-based immunoassays use optical sensors to detect the generation of luminescence or color change, BAW biosensors used as part of TRUFORMA assays measure both binding events and the insoluble product that is generated by the enzymes that accumulate on the sensor surface, thereby creating a frequency shift in resonance
+The TRUFORMA platform uses BAW sensor technology to provide a non-optical and fluorescence-free detection system for diagnostic use at the point of care.
+BAW technology is extremely reliable and precise and has been well tested in products across industries such as telecommunications and aerospace.
+Functionalized BAW sensors consist of multiple resonators, each composed of a piezoelectric material subjected to an electrical field.
+The resonators can be coated with biological detection reagents such as antibodies or nucleic acids for immunoassay and molecular testing, respectively.
+Whereas most current enzyme-based immunoassays use optical sensors to detect the generation of luminescence or color change, BAW biosensors used as part of TRUFORMA assays measure both binding events and the insoluble product that is generated by the enzymes that accumulate on the sensor surface, thereby creating a frequency shift in resonance proportional to the mass accumulated on the sensor (Figure 2).
+Veterinary medical professionals were the first to use the BAW sensor technology in a POC diagnostic setting though this technology subsequently received emergency use authorization (EUA) for rapid COVID-19 antigen testing in humans.

-The TRUFORMA eACTH assay is a sandwich immunoassay in which the BAW sensor is coated with a monoclonal capture antibody (blue).
-Antigen present in the sample (gray) binds to a polyclonal detection antibody in solution (orange) and this complex is recognized by the capture antibody on the sensor surface.
-After several wash steps, an enzyme substrate is added, and bound enzyme converts the substrate to an insoluble product that accumulates on the BAW biosensor surface.
-This is measured as a shift in frequency by the BAW biosensor and the signal is proportional to the amount of analyte present in the sample.
+The TRUFORMA eACTH assay is a sandwich immunoassay in which the BAW sensor is coated with a capture antibody (blue).
+Antigen (eACTH) present in the sample (gray) binds to a detection antibody in solution (orange) and this complex is recognized by the capture antibody on the sensor surface.
+After several wash steps, an enzyme substrate is added (yellow), and bound enzyme converts the substrate to an insoluble product (purple) that accumulates on the BAW biosensor surface.
+This is measured as a shift in frequency by the BAW biosensor and the signal is directly proportional to the amount of analyte present in the sample.